gomorpheus/morpheus-apidoc/source/includes/_instances.md

 :id | ID of the instance

 ### JSON Snapshot Parameters

-These parameters should be passed under an object named `snapshot` Parameter   | Default | Description
+These parameters are passed under an object named `snapshot`.

+Parameter   | Default | Description
 ---------   | ------- | -----------
 name       | "{serverName}.{timestamp}"    | Optional name for the snapshot being created.